MUbarak123-56/emotion-detection/README.md

 # Project Overview

-This project is mainly focusing on utilizing the technology of deep learning models to help us detect different emotions of people in an image.
-Emotion detection is a way to understand people better in social settings in a way that it detects human feelings like happy, sad, surprised at a specific moment without actually asking them.
+This project mainly focuses on utilising the technology of deep learning models to detect different emotions of people in an image.
+Emotion detection is a way to understand people better in social settings to detect feelings like happiness, sadness, surprise at a specific moment without actually asking them.
 It is useful in many areas like security, investigation and healthcare.
-After finished training the models, we are also planning to develop a emotion detection website, which will allow users to upload an image, and then we can generate the appropriate emotion of the person in the image.
+After the algorithm was built, an emotion detection website was developed to allow users to upload images, and get the appropriate emotion of the person in the image.

 # Data

 Data source: https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer

-The data we have is downloaded from Kaggle, which contains 35,685 emotion images in total and categorized them into 7 different categories (sad, neutral, happy, angry, disgusted, surprised, fearful).
-All the emotion images are saved in png format and each of them has a shape of 48x48 pixels in gray scale.
-However, we soon realized the data imbalance problem: all the other emotion categories have over 4,000 image data, while for the disgusted category, we only have about 500 images available.
+The data was downloaded from Kaggle, and it contains 35,685 emotion images in total and categorised them into 7 different categories (sad, neutral, happy, angry, disgusted, surprised, fearful).
+All the emotion images are saved in png format and each of them has a shape of 48x48 pixels in grayscale.
+However, we realised that the data labels were not all sufficiently represented: all the other emotion categories have over 4,000 image data, while for the disgusted category had about 500 images available.
 This can potentially cause problems later in the project.
-Therefore, we decided to remove the disgusted category from the data, which means we are only predicting other six emotions (sad, neutral, happy, angry, surprised, fearful) to avoid data imbalanced problem.
+Therefore, we decided to remove the disgusted category from the data, which means only six emotions (sad, neutral, happy, angry, surprised, fearful) will be used for classification.
+This is done to avoid a data imbalance problem.

 # Modeling